 Quick Hit: With a strong build and simple, compact mechanics, Arano’s loose, quick arm saw a huge jump in effectiveness upon moving to the bullpen fulltime in 2016.
 His plus fastball sits in the middle 90s and that shows good late life with comeback tail to the glove side and turnover sink to the arm side.
 The slider has tight, 3/4’s break that is small, but has a sharpness to it that will miss bats at the big league level.
 He is aggressive, works quickly, and doesn’t walk many, while having a good idea on the mound.
 The efficient nature of his mechanics and approach are conducive to consistent execution going forward.

-The fly ball rates are a mild concern for a potential late-inning reliever at 0.74 GO/AO at High A, but his brief stint at Double-A saw him trend in the right direction, with a 1.08 mark.
-But so long as he breaks close to even there, the 10.7 K/9 rate he put up across two levels in 2016 should be enough to make him a tough look in the seventh-to-eighth innings.
+The fly ball rates are a mild concern for a potential late-inning reliever at 0.74 GO:AO at High A, but his brief stint at Double-A saw him trend in the right direction, with a 1.08 mark.
+But so long as he breaks close to even there, the 10.7 SO/9 rate he put up across two levels in 2016 should be enough to make him a tough look in the seventh-to-eighth innings.
 He’ll play all of 2017 at age 22, likely starting back at Double-A. If he replicates his 2016 success early on, there will not be much preventing Philly from throwing him in the fire early in the summer.

 Quick Hit: An athletic, plus runner with some bat speed and above-average defense at the keystone position, Kingery has the tool set to contribute in a couple different ways at the major league level.
 He doesn’t project to have much home run power, but his swing is compact and without many moving parts, and he has the ability to drive the gaps.
-As it stands now, he is hitting the ball in the air far too often (0.82 GO/AO rate) and should be working to keep the ball on the ground to utilize his double-plus run tool (4.12 home-to-1st).
+As it stands now, he is hitting the ball in the air far too often (0.82 GO:AO ratio) and should be working to keep the ball on the ground to utilize his double-plus run tool (4.12 second home-to-first).
 He also saw a rather alarming jump in strikeout rates after his promotion to Double-A (12.9% to 21.7%) and he is notably worse versus right-handed pitching.
 He has more than enough glove at second base and is a good enough athlete to move around the infield a bit, however he is not a true Infield-5 guy because he can’t handle short for an extended period.
 He has impact speed and should continue to be a significant stolen base threat, as well as pressure the defense with his aggressive baserunning.
 Kingery has the ceiling of an everyday guy at second base, but needs to make more contact and show more juice versus righties to get there.
 He will give you some utility value between second and third base, but doesn’t make sense in the outfield as the hit tool isn’t big enough to make up for the lack of power, and to justify him spending significant time in left or right field.
 Ultimately, he slips to that platoon, Role 40 bracket, with a chance to turn in good offensive stretches in the style of Johnny Giovatella (2B, Angels).

 Quick Hit: A second-round pick out of high school in 2012, the Arizona native finally tapped into his massive power potential in 2016 with 40 bombs for Double-A Reading.
 His long levers create some length in the stroke, but he has above-average bat speed and can generate huge lift and carry to the big part of the field.
 He has pretty good balance throughout the swing, he hammers the ball down in the zone, and he’s more than capable of driving it out the other way.
 However, he has holes up above his hands, and the swing and miss is significant, posting a career high 31.7% K rate in 2016.